qoretechnologies/building-blocks/README.md

 Building block that throws an `FSM-BREAK` exception to provide a `break` action when executing an FSM.

 There is no configuration

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `util/break` API data provider in the `qorus-api` factory instead

 ## Connectors